TheLoggicalOne/ForgeFlow/docs/product_analysis.md

 ### is it useful to think about cause and consequences of the problem?
 Should we?

+### a check list before starting to write what is known about the product, i.e next step
+- the idea is to not bias your mind and thinking to specific properties or requirements befor going
+befor going to next step

 ### Start writing about what is known(almost) about the product

 # Product Analysis Guide

 ### Motivation for product analysis
 If you have been told what to build or you already know what exactly you want to build, you
 technically are one step ahead of here: